github/docs/content/rest/guides/scripting-with-the-rest-api-and-ruby.md

 ### Handling rate limit errors

 If you receive a rate limit error, you may want to retry your request after waiting.
-When you are rate limited, GitHub responds with a `403 Forbidden` error, and the `x-ratelimit-remaining` response header value will be `"0"`.
+When you are rate limited, {% data variables.product.company_short %} responds with a `403 Forbidden` error, and the `x-ratelimit-remaining` response header value will be `"0"`.
 The response headers will include a `x-ratelimit-reset` header, which tells you the time at which the current rate limit window resets, in UTC epoch seconds.
 You can retry your request after the time specified by `x-ratelimit-reset`.

 ```Ruby copy
 def request_retry(route, parameters)